Step-by-Step Reasoning to Solve Grid Puzzles: Where do LLMs Falter?: Evaluation of Reasoning Chains

 \subsection{Manual Evaluation}

 To explore where exactly these LLMs falter in performing reasoning, we conduct a detailed manual analysis of the reasoning chains generated by them while solving grid-based puzzles.
+Details of the annotation guidelines provided to the human evaluators are given in the Appendix \ref{Appendix:guideline}.
 Our manual analysis process consists of three steps.
 First, we begin by segmenting the reasoning chains into individual sentences, allowing us to categorize errors more precisely.
 Second, we identify the premise and conclusion for each sentence and determine their respective correctness.
 We refrain from subdividing sentences into multiple premises or conclusions to maintain simplicity for finding errors.
 At last, each sentence is categorized as either containing a single premise and conclusion or being a declarative statement without a conclusion.
 Then, we begin assessing potential issues or errors in the reasoning chains.
 Now, we follow an exhaustive approach to create fine-grained error categories.
 We begin with 30 reasoning chains (6 puzzles x 5 reasoning chains from LLMs) to manually identify potential errors.
 Next, we categorize these errors in a structured format.
 We then add another 30 reasoning chains to see if any new types of errors emerge.
 If new errors are identified, we refine our categories accordingly.
 This process is repeated until we evaluate a total of 150 reasoning chains and no new types of errors are found.
 Based on this method, we have carefully filtered and categorized several errors made by LLMs, presenting them as five broad categories and nine sub-categories.